fdq09eca/edu_research/work-progress.md

 ## Task self initiate

-I wrote a web crawler to speed up the search of literatures in the first week, see folder `gsch_crawler`.
+I wrote a web crawler to speed up the search of literatures in the first week, see folder `./gsch_crawler/`.

 ## Difficulties